 Isabel Allende, Philippe Herreweghe, Paul Nurse and David Freedberg receive honorary doctorate

-(01-02-2017) During the Dies Natalis ceremony on 24 March 2017, Ghent University will confer an institutional honorary doctorate on Isabel Allende, Philippe Herreweghe, Paul Nurse and David Freedberg.
+(20-03-2017) During the Dies Natalis ceremony on 24 March 2017, Ghent University conferred an institutional honorary doctorate on Isabel Allende, Philippe Herreweghe, Paul Nurse and David Freedberg.

 The honorary doctorate is a recognition of their social and/or scientific merit.
 This year, Dies Natalis is one of the main events of '200 years Ghent University'.
 Social commitment is an essential theme in this anniversary year.

-After the ceremony, there is a concert in the Opera of Ghent, including the premiere of the university hymn, composed by Dirk Brossé.
+After the ceremony, there was a concert in the Opera of Ghent, including the premiere of the university hymn, composed by Dirk Brossé.